Stop me if this sounds familiar.

 Because you have that connection with the customer, you can plan how to maximize the value of that relationship—and not just in customer acquisition.
 A truly powerful brand experience will make sure the connection is deepened across acquisition, retention, advocacy—even down to the smallest interactions in customer support, billing, product delivery, and feedback.

-Check out the infographic below for a better understanding of brand experiences, how they stack up against average brands, and how to go about creating one for your own business.
+Check out the brand experience infographic below for a better understanding of brand experiences, how they stack up against average brands, and how to go about creating one for your own business.

 Stuart Harrison is the founder of Burning Need, a brand strategy consultancy for B2B businesses.
 Stuart encourages people to forget ‘customers’ and start creating ‘brand fanatics.’
 Over the years, he’s worked in agencies for some of the world’s top B2B tech brands, defining brand positioning and developing content strategy.